ModificationStation/Glass-Launcher-Legacy/README.md

 You can just double click the jar file to launch the launcher normally.
 Launch with `-proxy` to launch just the proxy.
 Optional `-doskin`, `-dosound`, `-docape` args can be used.
 Use `-help` for detailed help about all launch args.

-## Issues

-- No instance creation of any kind.